Here’s some real talk about my experience using STEM in the classroom.

 For the most part, students LOVE it!

 Sometimes I also see students who are not yet comfortable with taking risks.

-They are not emotionally equipped for dealing with the disappointment of a great idea that doesn’t quite work out the way they wanted.
-They’re threatened by other students who have good ideas.
-They’re defeated when they can’t make their ideas work the first time.
+Some students are not emotionally equipped for dealing with the disappointment that arises when their great idea doesn’t quite work out the way they wanted.

-For those students, STEM challenges can also be an emotional challenge.
+For these students, S.T.E.M. challenges can also be an emotional challenge.

 My solution to this situation has been to combine Growth Mindset concepts with my STEM projects.

 S.T.E.M. and Growth Mindset concepts complement and reinforce each other perfectly, so teaching them together is a perfect match!